bsebhat/bsebhat.github.io/content/labs/04-active-directory/02-create-moss-vm.md

 ![](moss-user-login-option.png)
 ![](moss-login-password.png)

-give moss and the IT-Admin group sudo access /etc/sudoers.d/moss_sudo: moss@reynholm.local ALL=(ALL) ALL
+give IT-Staff sudo privilege to install packages and manage systemd services /etc/sudoers.d/it_staff_sudo:
+%it-staff@reynholm.local ALL=(ALL) NOPASSWD: /usr/bin/dnf install *
+%it-staff@reynholm.local ALL=(ALL) NOPASSWD: /bin/systemctl *

 /etc/sudoers.d/it_admin_sudo:
 %it-admin@reynholm.local ALL=(ALL) ALL